minad/intro/README.md

 Most important - this Prelude tries to keep things simple.
 This means it just reexports from base and commonly used libraries and doesn't invent its own stuff.
 Furthermore the Prelude is not scattered over many files.
-Everything is exported explicitly to improve the quality of the documentation.

 List of design decisions: